An Iranian masterwork opens with its director behind bars

 In it, Panahi rents an apartment from which he, with a fitful internet signal, directs a film with the help of assistants.
 Their handing off cameras and memory cards gives, perhaps, an illuminating window into how Panahi has worked under government restrictions.
 In “No Bears,” he comes under increasing pressure from village authorities who believe he’s accidentally captured a compromising image.

-“It’s not easy to make a movie to begin with, but to make it secretly is very difficult, especially in Iran where a totalitarian government with such tight control over the country and spies everywhere,” says Iranian film scholar and documentarian Jamsheed Akrami-Ghorveh.
+“It’s not easy to make a movie to begin with, but to make it secretly is very difficult, especially in Iran where a totalitarian government has such tight control over the country and spies everywhere,” says Iranian film scholar and documentarian Jamsheed Akrami.
 “It’s really a triumph.
 I can’t compare him with any other filmmaker.”

 In one of the film’s most moving scenes, Panahi stands along the border at night.
 Gazing at the lights in the distance, he contemplates crossing it — a life in exile that Panahi in real life steadfastly refused to ever adopt.